 Starting from its definition, in the publishing industry, the word ‘stock’ refers to the type of paper used for a printing job.
 Paper stock is often described by brightness & colour, text and grain.
-Let’s look at each attribute and how paper selection has a great impact on the final product, since it provides the tactile feel, texture, weight and ink performance of your prints.
+Let’s look at each attribute and how paper selection has a great significant on the final product since it provides the tactile feel, texture, weight and ink performance of your prints.

-Stock paper comes in a variety of textures, it can range from a rough matte texture to shiny and smooth.
+Stock paper comes in a variety of textures, which can range from a rough matte to shiny and smooth.

 Brightness & Colour

-Opacity is a measure of transparency or how much print shows through from one side of the paper to the other.
+Opacity measures the transparency, how much print shows through from one side of the paper to the other.
 Paper that shows nothing from the other side is 100% opaque.

-Finally, the thickness of a paper is expressed by points, where a point is equal to one thousandth or .001 inches.
+Finally, the thickness of a paper is expressed by points, where a point is equal to one-thousandth of .001 inches.
 Paper that is 10pt is 0.01 inches thick, 20pt is 0.02 inches thick, etc.

 Whenever in doubt, request samples to assess it firsthand.